Bass Fishing in New Jersey: 8 Best Lakes and Ponds

 The high density of gizzard shad in the lake is a major reason for its popularity as a freshwater fishing destination.

-The brushy shoreline is excellent for shore fishing.
-Boats and canoes are also available.
-Keep in mind, major portions of the lake are marked with floats for rowing courses.
-So, pick your spot with care.
+Note: Major portions of the lake are marked with floats for rowing courses.
+So, pick your spot accordingly.

 5. Assunpink Lake